Input [type="text"] Busted

 To add the desired style to the input there are a few standard options and a few special ones.
 If there is a label for the input, it is added in the label element next to the input, and its for attribute has the same value as the id attribute of the linked input element.
 The label element can be styled like the standard HTML text element.

 For input, it is standard to change dimensions, border, background-color, border-radius and font options.
 It is not standard to style a placeholder text, a focus, an autofill and a validation state.
-These non-standard options will be explained in the next article and after that, some examples of different options used will be presented.
+These non-standard options will be explained in the next article and after that, some examples of different options that were used will be presented.

 A Placeholder Text